cassidyjames/cassidyjames.github.io/wishlist.md

 ---
 # Cassidy’s Wishlist

 This is my canonical birthday, Christmas, and any-other-time wish list. **It is up to date as of {{ site.time | date: '%B %-d, %Y' }}.**

 ## Skip Amazon

 I dislike Amazon since they’re extremely [anti-competitive](https://www.yalelawjournal.org/note/amazons-antitrust-paradox) and [awful to their workers](https://gizmodo.com/reminder-amazon-treats-its-employees-like-shit-1792642652).
 So if you can, please purchase any items here somewhere other than Amazon.

-Buying from the company who makes the thing is usually best, but I also recommend the following stores as they seem well-designed and reliable:
+**Buying from the company who makes the thing is usually best**, but I also recommend the following stores as they seem well-designed and reliable:
-- [Google Express](https://express.google.com/) - Probably the best selection, as they partner with _a ton_ of large and small retailers like Target, Best Buy, Walmart, Costco, Fry's, Home Depot, etc.
+- [Google Express](https://express.google.com/) - Probably the best selection, as they partner with _a ton_ of large and small retailers like Target, Best Buy, Costco, Fry's, Home Depot, etc.
 - [Target](https://target.com) - Their online shopping is actually quite good, plus there's the convenience of picking up in store (and thus skipping shipping costs).

 ## Shortlist